mykolatyniv/NJIT-1st-MiniProject/usage_git_docker_auto_cont.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Throughout the testing and development phase developers integrate code into a shared repository frequently, preferably several times a day.
 Each integration can then be verified by an automated build and automated tests.
 While automated testing is not strictly part of continuous integration it is typically implied.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Continuous integration is a software development strategy that increases the speed of development.
-It ensures the quality of the code while developers continually commit small increments of code (at least daily, or even several times a day), which is then automatically built and tested before it is merged with the shared repository.
+It ensures the quality of the code while developers continually commit small increments of code several times a day, if necessary.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Automated testing coupled with continuous integration is a process that practically guarantees team productivity and efficiency, quicker time to market, higher quality, more stable products and an increase in customer satisfaction.